Community Development Block Grant (CDBG)

 Consolidated Plan and/or Annual Action Plan is made available for a 30-day public comment period.
 The second public hearing is usually held in early March.
 Usually, the Consolidated Plan and/or Annual Action Plan is adopted by the Village Board at the conclusion of the second public hearing.

-To be placed on the mailing list to received CDBG application forms and information about dates and times of public meetings concerning the Consolidated Plan and Annual Action Plans, contact the Village's Department of Planning and Community Development at (847) 368-5200 or via email at firstname.lastname@example.org.
+To be placed on the mailing list to receive CDBG application forms and information about dates and times of public meetings concerning the Consolidated Plan and Annual Action Plans, contact the Village's Department of Planning and Community Development at (847) 368-5200 or via email at email@example.com.

 The Village of Arlington Heights has available for review and public comment, its Federal Fiscal Year 2013 Comprehensive Annual Performance and Evaluation Report (CAPER) for the period of May 1, 2013 - April 30, 2014.